 What Are Common Basement Problems for First-Year Homeowners?

 It’s easy, the first time you step into your new home, to be simultaneously overwhelmed and overjoyed by your new space.
 Your first home is special this way and will hold a lot of meaning for you in the years to come.
 Those feelings do not mean, however, that your new home is problem-free.
-New homeowners may be even more likely to run into basement problems than more experienced homeowners if only because they may not know what signs indicate true problems.
+New homeowners may be even more likely to run into basement problems than more experienced homeowners if only because they may not be familiar with what signs indicate true problems.

 Some of the most common basement problems that new homeowners run into include: